Carl2: Plot

 Carl Crashman is a lazy 14-year-old who is only good at one thing: slacking.
-After a rough day and being tired of constantly doing things he hated, he was blogging on the Internet and complaining about his life when he accidentally ordered a clone from a spam e-mail using his fingerprint, a yearbook photo and a scabby bandage; Carl is shocked when an online cloning company sends him an exact clone of himself in a box.
+After a rough day and being tired of constantly doing things he hates, he was blogging on the Internet and complaining about his life when he accidentally ordered a clone from a spam e-mail using his fingerprint, a yearbook photo and a scabby bandage; Carl is shocked when an online cloning company sends him an exact clone of himself in a box.
 Carl names him C2.
 Even though C2 looks like Carl, talks like him (albeit with a higher-pitched voice), and walks like him, C2 is more ambitious, hard-working, and charming, much to Carl's advantage.
 Since C2 arrived, Carl has been slacking off a lot more.
 However, C2 often does the opposite to what Carl wants.
 Carl decides to keep C2 a secret from everyone else except his best friend Jamie James.

 The show's theme song, a soundalike for O Rappa, depicts the initial arrival of C2 at Carl's house.
 There are two different versions of the theme songs, each version having a new opening sequence and slightly alternate lyrics.
 As of Season 2, the opening sequence includes more on how C2 was created in the cloning lab.